-On November 6, 2019, the Corporation disclosed that it will purchase shares in a Holding Company to be formed that will own equity interest in certain management companies.
-The Holding Company will have equity interest on the following: 62.5% of Siemer Ventures LLC, 66.67% of Wavemaker Partners LLC, 90% of Wavemaker Management LLC, and 100% of Wavemaker Global Select, LLC ("Wavemaker Partners US").
+On November 6, 2019, the Corporation disclosed that it will purchase shares in Wavemaker US Fund Management Holdings, LLC (the "Holding Company").
+The Holding Company will own equity interest in the following management companies: 62.5% of Siemer Ventures LLC, 66.67% of Wavemaker Partners LLC, 90% of Wavemaker Management LLC, and 100% of Wavemaker Global Select, LLC (collectively referred to as "Wavemaker Partners US").
 Wavemaker Partners US are VC Management Firms that invests in several technology companies in exchange of minority stake.
 Wavemaker Partners US earn management fees and carried interests and these are expected to contribute to Xurpas' financial condition for the long-term.

-The Holding Company has not been formed as of date.
-The incorporation of the Holding Company and consolidation of all of the General Partners' rights in Wavemaker Partners US into the Holding Company is part of the pre-closing conditions before the execution of the definitive agreements for the transaction.
+The consolidation of all of the General Partners' rights in Wavemaker Partners US into the Holding Company is part of the pre-closing conditions before the execution of the definitive agreements for the transaction.